Platinumt3chnology/visual-recognition./object-detection.md

 The items that are detected are based on the information that you provide when you train an object detection model.

-In the following image, the **Analyze images** method of Custom Object Detection, identifies the location of cookies in the image.
+In the following image, the **Analyze images** method of Custom Object Detection identifies the location of cookies in the image.
 Each detected object includes the label (in this case, `Cookie`) with its location and a confidence score.

 ![Object detection response image](images/cookies-bbox.png "An image to show object detection")